sant-gran/machine_learning/README.md

 ---

 ## Contact
-Created and maintained by the Mancii ML Team.
+Created and maintained by the Santiago Granados